Kromdraai fossil site

-Kromdraai (means crooked turn in afrikaans) is a fossil-bearing breccia-filled cave located about 2 km east of the well-known South African hominid-bearing site of Sterkfontein and about 45 km northwest of Johannesburg, South Africa.
+Kromdraai (Afrikaans for "crooked turn") is a fossil-bearing breccia-filled cave located about 2 km east of the well-known South African hominid-bearing site of Sterkfontein and about 45 km northwest of Johannesburg, South Africa.
 It is situated within the Cradle of Humankind World Heritage Site and is itself a South African National Heritage Site.

 History of investigations

 In 1938, the site was brought to the attention of Robert Broom by a local schoolboy named Gert Terrblanche who had discovered several hominin teeth.
 The teeth formed part of a skull that would become the holotype of Paranthropus robustus.
 Broom began excavations at the site that would continue until approximately 1947 and would result in the discovery of numerous hominin remains.
 Two deposits were noted and named at the site — Kromdraai A (KA) and Kromdraai B (KB) — the latter being the site where the hominin remains were recovered.

 In 1955 C.K.
 Brain recommenced work at Kromdraai B and discovered numerous additional hominin remains as well as abundant non-hominin fauna.

 In the 1980s Elizabeth Vrba briefly conducted excavations at Kromdraai B in order to recover additional samples for her work on South African bovids.

 In 1993 excavations were re-opened by Francis Thackeray of the Transvaal Museum and Lee Berger of the University of the Witwatersrand and are currently ongoing.
 Thackeray and Berger were later joined by teams from Harvard University and other collaborators.
 Important results of this work have been the recovery of additional hominin fossils as well as the obtaining of more accurate dates for the site.